 BIB 579.
 Values in Human Thought & Action.
 3 hours.
-On sufficient demand.
+Offered on sufficient demand.
+Sp.
+2011 Short Course.

 An exploration of value issues and opportunities for further learning in the liberal arts and sciences.
 This course will focus on Christian perspectives in value questions which the student will confront in art, music, literature, economics, science, politics, and other related areas.
 Graduate students present and defend the results of their research on various assigned topics.